 firm- The Thomas More Society, while working with the blessing of our

-special benefactor/angel, has now shipped over 120 Nativity Scenes to 24 different states across this great country during Christmas 2014 and 2015.
-Many of these Nativity Scenes were placed in public parks, libraries, farm roads and government buildings but most importantly four went to state capitol buildings in Michigan, Nebraska, Texas and Georgia.
-This year we managed to have displays in IL (7th year), FL (2d year), RI (3rd year), GA (1st year), MI (1st year), TX (1st year), and NE (1st year), with others having arranged for displays in MS, in WI, and in WA.
+special benefactor/angel, has now shipped over 300 Nativity Scenes to 32 different states across this great country during the past 3 years.
+Many of these Nativity Scenes were placed in public parks, libraries, farm roads and government buildings but most importantly they are being displayed in the capitols in many of our states.
+Along with California, Iowa and Massachusetts those state capitols that now displaying the Nativity Scene are Michigan (2nd year), Nebraska (2nd year), Texas (2nd year), Georgia (2nd year), Illinois (8th year), Rhode Island (4th year), with others having arranged for displays in Mississippi, Wisconsin, and in Washington.
 We also arranged for a display on the lawn outside the Governor's mansion in OK.
-We owe a great deal of thanks to the Thomas More Society founder Thomas Brejcha on his assistance in this effort.
+We again ower a great deal of thanks to the Thomas More Society and its founder Tom Beejcha on his assistance in this effort.

 There may be other Capitol displays, but as yet we haven't heard of them or learned about them.
-We now have eleven states across America (39 to go) recognizing the constitutionally guaranteed rights of its citizens, to openly practice their religious faith in the public square.
-The "little people" such as Kathie Jackson in Oklahoma, Anne Witt in Georgia, Shannon Stangler in Michigan, Arlene Sawicki in Illinois, and Christine Delgado in Nebraska, all willing to stand up and be heard on this critical issue of freedom of religious speech.
+We now have thirteen states across America (37 to go) recognizing the constitutionally guaranteed rights of its citizens, to openly practice their religious faith in the public square.
+All it takes is for a few people willing to stand up and be heard on this critical issue of freedom of religious speech.

 All others who have considered getting involved should take confidence

 in a recent poll by The Washington Times of 1508 individuals held

 December third to the fifth.
 It showed a overwhelming majority of 72% of the